Nrapendra786/account-management-application/README.md

 # Use Case: Salesforce Account Management API

 # Scenario:
-  You are tasked with creating a Java, Spring Boot and Salesforce application that allows users to create, read, update, and delete (CRUD)
+  This application is created using Java, Spring Boot and Salesforce application that allows users to create, read by id, read by name, update, and delete
   Salesforce/LocalDB Accounts through a RESTful API.
 The API will authenticate with Salesforce using OAuth 2.0 and interact with the Salesforce REST API to manage account records.